Which employees qualify for automatic enrolment into a pension scheme?

 Workers who are eligible for automatic enrolment into a qualifying pension scheme are known as "eligible jobholders".
-To fall within the eligible jobholder category, a worker must satisfy certain requirements by reference to his or her age and earnings.
-He or she must be:
+To fall within the eligible jobholder category, a worker must satisfy certain requirements by reference to their age and earnings.
+They must be:

 - aged between 22 and the state pension age;